Obarun/66/doc/service-configuration-file.md

 To accomplish this task, you have two solutions:

 - use the [66-env](66-env.html) tool.
-This is the better and easy way to do it.
+This is the best and easy way to do it.
 This tool will take for you about the creation of the new file(if it doesn't exist yet) and allows you to edit it directly.
 - copy manually the `%%service_admconf%%/<service_name>/<service_version>/.service_name` to `%%service_admconf%%/<service_name>/<service_version>/service_name`.
 The copied file can be named as you want.

 At the service start process, the [execl-envfile](execl-envfile.html) tool will parses and reads every single file found at the `%%service_admconf%%/<service_name>/<service_version>/` directory in alphabetical order.
 That means that the upstream file will be read first than your modified file will be read.
 So, for a same `key=value` pair found at the upstream and modified file, the `key=value` pair coming from the modified file will be used.